Bring your own app

 Access environment variables in your code

-Your environment variables will be available in your code through:
+Your environment variables are accessible in your code using the following methods.

 $npm run preview